 Andreas Schulz: »Theater der Illusionen.
 Parlamentarismuskritik in Deutschland und Frankreich« (»Theatre of Illusions.
 Critique of Parliamentarianism in Germany and France)

 Tobias Kaiser: »Gewalt und Parlament in Europa – Schutz eines ›heiligen Ortes‹.
 Eine international vergleichende Studie zur ›Parlamentarischen Polizeigewalt‹« (»Violence and Parliament in Europe – Protecting a ›Holy Place‹.
-An International Comparative Study on Parliamentary Police Force«), completed, to be published in 2020.
+An International Comparative Study on Parliamentary Police Force«)

 Contact: Tobias Kaiser